pvandervelde/zinger/engineering.md

 Translating this requirement with the limitations leads to the following engineering demands:

-* Trajectory planning, i.e. path planning with a velocity and acceleration component
+* The rover will be able to plan a trajectory, i.e. a path with a velocity and acceleration components, from the start position to the goal position.
-* Stability planning in relation to the trajectory, and the ability to adjust the trajectory based on the stability demands
+* The trajectory planning will take into account the stability of the cargo and rover at any point on the trajectory.
-* Static and dynamic detection of in-appropriate paths, e.g. detecting inappropriate slopes while moving and being able to update the planned trajectory with the information
+* Static and dynamic detection of in-appropriate paths, e.g. detecting inappropriate slopes while moving and being able to update the planned trajectory with the information.
-* Cargo status monitoring, specifically for the stability perspective
+* The rover will be able to monitor the status of the cargo, specifically for the stability perspective.
-* all wheel steering, with 360 degree rotation.
-Allows both tight turns as well as in place rotations and crab moves, which may all be necessary for accurate placement
+* The rover will possess all-wheel steering, with 360 degree rotation.
+This allows both tight turns as well as in place rotations and crab moves, which may all be necessary for accurate placement.
 * Trajectory planning needs to take into account the provided limitations on performance as well as structural limits and limits on the drive and steering system.
 * Construction of the drive and steering system should be such that the location of the rover can